 - Applicants with a qualifying degree and a clinical fellowship supervisory plan that is substantially equivalent to the ASHA fellowship requirements may qualify for a temporary speech-language pathology temporary license (supervisor need not hold a CCC).

 - Applicants for a temporary audiology license must have the requisite degree and submit a clinical practicum supervisory plan that is substantially equivalent to the CCC (supervisor need not hold a CCC).
 These qualifications only apply to applicants with a master's degree who have not earned a clinical doctor of audiology degree (AuD).

 License renewal requires 10 hours of continuing professional education each year.
 Dual licensed must complete 16 hours of continuing professional education.

-Office of Professional and Occupational Regulation, Board of Speech, Audiology and Hearing
+Board of Speech, Audiology and Hearing

 Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Advocacy Team.